cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 # Command line help

 It is possible to obtain command line help by using a `-h` or `--help` argument.
-A general help is displayed when no action is specified, and an aciton-specific help is displayed when using `-h` together with action.
+A general help is displayed when no action is specified, and an action-specific help is displayed when using `-h` together with action.
 For reference, the command line help is included here.

 ## General help